 Sergeant Edward John Wright (1044677) served in the Royal Air Force Volunteer Reserve during the Second World War.
 He was the son of James Wright and Mabel Wright of Belfast.

-Wright was a wireless operator and air gunner in the Royal Air Force.
-He died on 1st September 1943 in a mission over Germany aged 19 years old.
-At the time, his squadron flew out of RAF Mildenhall, Suffolk, England and operated Avro Lancasters.
+Wright was a Wireless Operator / Air Gunner with R.A.F.
+15 Squadron.
+He died on 1st September 1943 on a bombing raid over Germany aged 19 years old.
+At the time, R.A.F.
+15 Squadron flew out of R.A.F.
+Mildenhall, Suffolk, England and operated Avro Lancaster Bombers.

 There’s some corner of a foreign field that is forever England.